Coronavirus News: Long Island doctors embrace combination drug therapy in fighting COVID-19

-Dr. Ryan Saadi, of Quantaira Health, partnered with Dr. Muhammad Alam and Dr. Imtiaz Ahmad at Plainview Hospital using the much-talked-about hydroxychloroquine combined with the antibiotic doxycycline.
+Dr. Ryan Saadi, of Quantaira Health, partnered with Dr. Muhammad Alam at Plainview Hospital and Dr. Imtiaz Ahmad, a Harvard-trained epidemiologist and pulmonologist in Florida, to use the much-talked-about hydroxychloroquine combined with the antibiotic doxycycline.

 The combination therapy was administered to dozens of high-risk COVID-19 patients at three long term care facilities on Long Island.
 They say most of those patients have now fully recovered.